 This will impact fresh produce supply chains more rapidly than non-perishable packaged goods, depending on inventory and warehouse levels.

 It’s also worth considering that the United States, like many nations, are highly dependent on the importation of food, especially fresh products.
 If international supply chains are disrupted or the importation of fresh produce is suspended, it may cause near-term shortages.

-This grocery store panic caused by Coronavirus (COVID-19) has exposed just how delicate our supply chains are, and how terrifying a core disruption to our food or agricultural systems would be.
-This has already been a reality in parts of Venezuela in recent years, but few expected the grocery store scene across the US this past week.
+This grocery store Covid 19 panic buying nightmare exposed just how delicate our supply chains are, and how terrifying a core disruption to our food or agricultural systems would be.
+This has been a reality in parts of Venezuela in recent years.
+Few expected the grocery store scene across the US this past week.

-What if supermarket shelves indeed remained empty for an extended period of time due to an inability to restock?
+What if. in a Covid 19 panic buying situation, supermarket shelves remained empty for an extended period of time due to an inability to restock?

 What if the imported food products we rely on were disrupted by supply shocks or strategic decisions made by foreign governments to keep food products domestic or to ship to countries other than the US?

 These are realistic questions.
-The US, and any country that is heavily dependent on food imports, ought to consider them.
+Any country that is heavily dependent on food imports, like the U.S., ought to consider them.